A Generically Contrastive Spatiotemporal Representation Enhancement for 3D Skeleton Action Recognition: Methodology

 \subsubsection{Training Objective}

-The positive pairs and negative pairs sampled from the two memory banks are used to achieve spatial-temporal decoupled contrastive learning.
-To pull together the positive pairs and push away the negative pairs, we define the similarity between the two vectors with cosine distances as follows:
+The positive pairs and negative pairs sampled from the two memory banks are used to achieve contrastive learning.
+To pull together the positive pairs and push away the negative pairs effectively, we define the distances between the two vectors with cosine similarity as follows:

 where $\boldsymbol{u}$, $\boldsymbol{v}$ are the features sampled from the memory banks.
 Then the InfoNCE loss adopted for spatial-specific feature contrasting and temporal-specific feature contrasting can be written as follows: